neo42O69/btl-potion-of-haste/README.md

 <img width="1000" height="74" alt="poh" src="https://github.com/user-attachments/assets/42d26942-6d53-4312-9154-ff9e6f233e88" />

 I was short on stone, so I decided to go mining.
-My efficiency 5 pickaxe made little differencce with efficiency 4, since they both don't instamine.
+My efficiency 5 pickaxe made little difference with efficiency 4, since they both don't instamine.

 It would shine if I had haste 2, which requires beating the wither and other pricey things.